zcroft27/Minecraft-Dashboard/README.md

 The request to the 'login' route will store an access token and userID in the session cookies.
 These cookies are essential.
 Any route within the route /vm/* will use a middleware that validates the access token with the JWTSecret token in the .env and validate that the role set for the user is 'admin.'
-This role has to be manually set with a migration script over Supabase CLI, the web interface disallows mutation.
+This role has to be manually set with a migration script over Supabase CLI as the web interface disallows mutation.

 I have endpoints that allow starting and stopping of the server, executing select commands on the server (/list, /ban <player>, etc.) remotely,